dennisreimann/website/src/articles/2016-11-14-elm-tools-resources.md

 - [Elm Oracle](https://github.com/ElmCast/elm-oracle) intends to be a standalone program that can be used by all editor plugins to query information about a project's source code.
 You can use it to query for information about values in Elm source files.

+- [elm-webpack-starter](https://github.com/moarwick/elm-webpack-starter/) gets you going with a boilerplate Webpack config for developing Elm apps.
+It has a dev server with live reloading, hot module replacement and a production build step for exporting your app.

 - [elm-new](https://github.com/simonewebdesign/elm-new) is a CLI tool that generates a file hierarchy for starting a new Elm project.
 It brings you up to speed and enables you to code right away instead of wasting time with the initial boilerplate.

+- [elm-version-manager](https://github.com/mattludwigs/elm-version-manager) offers simple management of Elm versions, inspired by projects like rbenv or nvm.
+It gives you commands for installing different versions of Elm and switching to them on a per project basis.

 ### Learning